-GAMA-IAOPA-EBAA European General Aviation Survey 2019
+GAMA-IAOPA Europe General Aviation Survey

-In the mean-time, if you have any questions about the survey, please contact firstname.lastname@example.org.
+If you have any questions about the survey, please contact firstname.lastname@example.org.